Mississippi Masala

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Mina actively chooses to meet Demetrius for a date, fully aware she's crossing racial and cultural boundaries.
 She lies to her family about where she's going, marking her decision to pursue this forbidden relationship., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Jay and Kinnu force Mina to leave Mississippi, sending her to family in another state to end the relationship.
 Mina and Demetrius are separated.
 The dream of transcending racial boundaries dies.
-Both are alone, conforming to their families' expectations., shows the protagonist at their lowest point.
+Both are alone, conforming to their families' expectations., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 81% of the runtime.
 Jay realizes he must let go of Uganda and accept America as home.
 This synthesis allows him to see Mina's relationship differently.
 Meanwhile, Demetrius decides to fight for Mina, driving to find her.
 Both choose love and future over past grievances., demonstrating the transformation achieved throughout the journey.